techidaily/site-win11-tips/source/_posts/3-keyways-to-activate-telnet-on-windows-11-pcs.md

 ## 1\.
 Enable Telnet on Windows Using Control Panel

  You can enable Telnet Client using the Classic Control Panel.
 Since it is an optional feature, you can enable it using the Windows Optional Feature dialog.
-You can use it[add or remove other users' optional features on Windows](https://www.makeuseof.com/how-to-add-remove-optional-features-windows-11/) .
+You can use it [add or remove other users' optional features on Windows](https://www.makeuseof.com/how-to-add-remove-optional-features-windows-11/) .

 To enable Telnet Client using Control Panel: